Babyoilrig/vhTechnicalTest/readme.md

 The prescription total is the total number of Galanpirox tablets for each size over the specified time period.

 The daily dose is the total number of Galanpirox tablets for each size for 1 day.

+[A Figma design](https://www.figma.com/proto/hL2TAElP4z9nRDVuW4DxLK/HTML-Technical-Test?page-id=0%3A1&type=design&node-id=1-3&viewport=459%2C465%2C0.68&t=L0ILJeKctoTIloc5-1&scaling=min-zoom&mode=design) has been created which you should aim for.

 ### Example